Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 #### Installation

 The AEP SDK Xamarin packages are distributed via [nuget](https://www.nuget.org/packages).
 NuGet packages can be added to projects within a [Visual Studio](https://visualstudio.microsoft.com/downloads/) solution.
-The NuGet packages can also be generated locally via the included Makefile then added to projects within a VIsual Studio solution.
+The NuGet packages can also be generated locally via the included Makefile located in each of the Xamarin repositories.
 {% endtab %}

 {% endtabs %}